ebu/radiodns-manager/Deployment/README.md

 #### plugit_server.deploy

 Deploy a new RadioDns-PlugIt instance on a server with apache and everything.
+Main commands are:

 #### plugit_server.upgrade